-- Read and interpret a given production drawing. - Understand the type of fit and tolerances used in the assembly of machine components. - Explain the terminology of screw thread - Explain standard forms of thread with empirical relations. - Differentiate between bolted and riveted joints. - Draw the different views of various types of couplings showing sectional details in any of the views - Comprehend the sectional view of the assembly of machine components. - Differentiate between free sketching and machine drawing. - Create 2-D and 3-D models with standard CAD software such as AUTOCAD, CATIA, SolidWorks, Solid Edge etc.
+- Read and interpret a given production drawing. - Understand the type of fit and tolerances used in the assembly of machine components. - Explain the terminology of screw thread - Explain standard forms of thread with empirical relations. - Differentiate between bolted and riveted joints. - Draw the different views of various types of couplings showing sectional details in any of the views - Comprehend the sectional view of the assembly of machine components. - Differentiate between free sketching and machine drawing. - Create 2-D and 3-D models with standard CAD software with manufacturing considerations.